AckerlyXu/heima/articles/storage/storage-java-jenkins-continuous-integration-solution.md

 1. Within the Jenkins dashboard, click **Manage Jenkins**.
 2. In the **Manage Jenkins** page, click **Configure System**.
 3. In the **Microsoft Azure Storage Account Configuration** section:
-    1. Enter your storage account name, which you can obtain from the [Azure Portal](https://portal.azure.cn).
+    1. Enter your storage account name, which you can obtain from the [Azure Portal preview](https://portal.azure.cn).
-    2. Enter your storage account key, also obtainable from the [Azure Portal](https://portal.azure.cn).
+    2. Enter your storage account key, also obtainable from the [Azure Portal preview](https://portal.azure.cn).
     3. Use the default value for **Blob Service Endpoint URL** if you are using the public Azure cloud.
-If you are using a different Azure cloud, use the endpoint as specified in the [Azure Portal](https://portal.azure.cn) for your storage account.
+If you are using a different Azure cloud, use the endpoint as specified in the [Azure Portal preview](https://portal.azure.cn) for your storage account.
     4. Click **Validate storage credentials** to validate your storage account.
     5. [Optional] If you have additional storage accounts that you want made available to your Jenkins CI, click **Add more Storage Accounts**.
     6. Click **Save** to save your settings.